Equivariant stable sheaves and toric GIT

 A vector bundle, or more generally a torsion-free sheaf $\cE$ on a complex projective variety $X$ is said to be slope stable with respect to an ample $\R$-divisor $\alpha\in N^1(X)_\R$ if for any subsheaf $ \cF $ with $0<\rk\,\cF<\rk\,\cE$, the slope inequality holds

 where the slope is given by the intersection theoretical formula:

 The notion of slope stability originated in the construction of moduli spaces of sheaves \cite{HuLe}.
-Assume now that $(X,L)$ is a polarized toric variety over $\C$, that is endowed with an effective action of a complex torus $T$ with open and dense orbit.
+Assume now that $(X,L)$ is a polarized toric variety over $\C$, that is endowed with an effective action of a complex torus $T_X$ with open and dense orbit.
 We further assume the toric varieties that we consider to come from fans, and in particular to be normal.
-We denote by $N$ the lattice of one-parameter subgroups of $T$, so that $T=N\otimes_\Z\C^*$.
-Consider $G\subset T$ a subtorus, given by a sublattice $N_0\subset N$, that is $G=N_0\otimes_\Z \C^*$.
-For any linearization $\gamma:T \to \Aut(L)$, we can form a toric variety obtained by GIT quotient $Y=X/\!\!/G$.
+We denote by $N$ the lattice of one-parameter subgroups of $T_X$, so that $T_X=N\otimes_\Z\C^*$.
+Consider $G\subset T_X$ a subtorus, given by a sublattice $N_0\subset N$, that is $G=N_0\otimes_\Z \C^*$.
+For any linearization $\gamma:T_X \to \Aut(L)$, we can form a toric variety obtained by GIT quotient $Y=X/\!\!/G$.
 To avoid finite quotients, we will assume that $N_0$ is {\it saturated in $N$}, that is $N_0=N\cap(N_0\otimes \R)$.
-We will further assume that the linearization $\gamma$ of $G$ on $L$ is {\it generic}, that is the stable and semi-stable loci coincide (see Section \ref{sec:toricGIT}).
-Under these hypothesis, we build a family of fully faithful functors that embeds the category of torus equivariant reflexive sheaves on $Y$ into the category of torus equivariant reflexive sheaves on $X$ (Section \ref{sec:pullback functors}).
+We will further assume that the restriction to $G$ of the linearization $\gamma$ on $L$ is {\it generic}, which is that the stable and semi-stable loci coincide (see Section \ref{sec:toricGIT}).
+Under these hypothesis, we build a family of fully faithful functors that embeds the category of torus equivariant reflexive sheaves\footnote{Also known as {\it toric reflexive sheaves} in the literature.} on $Y$ into the category of torus equivariant reflexive sheaves on $X$ (Section \ref{sec:pullback functors}).